nCoda/lychee/description.rst

 But 1: this means Abjad documents will have to be largely or partially amended after every update.

 But 2: this means users will be faced with useless-to-them, space-consuming comments in their LilyPond files.
-Could editor widgets help us with this?
-But then we would need two layers of abstraction for the same purpose.
+GUI editor widgets could help us with this, but then we would need two layers of abstraction for the same purpose.

 Signals: Event-Driven Programming